StackVista/stackstate-docs/configure/traces/opentelemetry/aws_nodejs.md

 ![List of Lambda Layers](../../../.gitbook/assets/otel_custom_version.png)

-## Installation Step 2 - Active tracing
+## Installation Step 2 - Tracing

-An ***REQUIREMENT*** to allow tracing to work is something called x-ray headers.
+An ***REQUIREMENT*** to allow tracing to work is something called X-Ray headers.

 To achieve this, you can do ***ONE*** of the following steps:

 - Enable ***Active Pass-through*** on your Lambda Function.
-This means that the X-Ray headers are available, but X-Ray is still disabled; thus, ***NO EXTRA COSTS*** will be accumulated through using Pass-Through X-Ray
+  - This means that the X-Ray headers are available, but X-Ray is still disabled; thus, ***NO EXTRA COSTS*** will be accumulated through using Pass-Through X-Ray
   - You can only achieve this through a CLI command
-  - CLI command is given a few lines down

 ***OR***

 - Enable X-Ray Active Tracing on the Lambda function.
-This is the more expensive option as X-Ray will charge per Lambda execution.
+- This is the more expensive option as X-Ray will charge per Lambda execution.
-  - You can enable this through the Console.

 ### How to enable Active Pass-through